Category Archives: Tenancy Agreement

 A legal way to increase rent

-The most common way, used by many landlords, to increase rent is to prepare a new tenancy agreement, and get it signed by the tenants at the end of the fixed term.
-Clearly, this is the one of the best ways to increase rent.
+The most common way many landlords use to increase rent is to prepare a new tenancy agreement and get it signed by the tenants at the end of the fixed term.
+This is one of the best ways to increase rent.

-It’s worth mentioning that it’s not always necessary to prepare a new tenancy agreement as it’s quite understood that the existing tenancy can become a periodic tenancy, with all the similar terms and conditions.
-So, you can easily get your tenant to agree to the increased rent by just sending him a letter regarding the increase, and get it signed from him.
-This dated letter will act as a proof of the agreement regarding the rent increase.
+It’s worth mentioning that it’s not always necessary to prepare a new tenancy agreement as it’s pretty understood that the existing tenancy can become a periodic tenancy with similar terms and conditions.
+So, you can quickly get your tenant to agree to the increased rent by just sending him a letter regarding the increase and getting it signed by him.
+This dated letter will prove the agreement regarding the rent increase.

 Rent Review Clauses

 A tenancy agreement may sometimes contain rent review clauses.
-You need to make sure that all the clauses are fair and in accordance with Unfair Terms in Consumer Contracts Regulations 1999.
+It would help if you ensured that all the clauses are fair and by Unfair Terms in Consumer Contracts Regulations 1999.

-An effective way to make a fair rent review clause is to specify new figure for the rent after a specified period of time.
-For instance; let’s say £700pcm is the rent right at the start of the tenancy period; the clause should clearly specify that after a period of 6 months, the rent for the property will increase by, say, £50 and becomes £750.
-Clearly, this will be considered absolutely fair because the tenant will automatically approve the increased amount at the time of signing the agreement.
-At the same time, if the clause just states that the landowner may increase the rent by whatever amount he likes and feels, this will not be considered fair.
+An effective way to make a fair rent review clause is to specify new figures for the rent after a specified period.
+For instance, let’s say £700pcm is the rent right at the start of the tenancy period; the clause should specify that after six months, the rent for the property will increase by, say, £50 and become £750.
+This will be considered fair because the tenant will automatically approve the increased amount when signing the agreement.
+At the same time, if the clause states that the landowner may increase the rent by whatever amount he likes and feels, this will not be considered fair.

 What is the extent to which you want to increase rent is of utmost importance.
-Therefore, the increase in rent should be fair and justified.
-Even if you state the new amount in your Tenancy Agreement, and it is quite excessive increase then the court can deem your increase rent clause invalid.
+Therefore, the rent increase should be fair and justified.
+Even if you state the new amount in your Tenancy Agreement, which is a pretty excessive increase, the court can deem your increase rent clause invalid.
 It doesn’t matter if the tenant has signed it or not.

-For example; in bankway case, the tenancy agreement consists of a rent increase clause that states the rent increase from £4,680 to a whooping 25,000.
-However, when the increase in rent became effective, the tenant refused to keep up with the increased amount, and thereby landlord sued him for possession.
+For example, in the bank way case, the tenancy agreement consists of a rent increase clause that states the rent increase from £4,680 to a whopping 25,000.
+However, when the rise in rent became effective, the tenant refused to keep up with the increased amount; thereby, the landlord sued him for possession.

-The Court of Appeal stated that the rent increase clause was absolutely invalid as the increase in rent was quite substantial, and it was solely devised to bring the assured tenancy of property to an end.
-It quite obvious that the tenant would not be able to pay the new increased amount.
+The Court of Appeal stated that the rent increase clause was invalid as the increase in rent was quite substantial, and it was solely devised to bring the assured tenancy of the property to an end.
+The tenant could not pay the new increased amount.
 So, high rent increases are not at all recommended.

 Is your Tenancy Agreement fair or unfair?

 All terms and conditions mentioned in a Tenancy Agreement must not be unfair.
-In case, there are unfair Terms in the agreement, the consumer Contracts Regulations 1999 has been established to provide protection and safety to Tenants.
-This Regulation states that if there is any term or condition in the agreement, which is considered as unfair, it will be completely unenforceable for the Tenant.
+If there are unfair Terms in the agreement, the Consumer Contracts Regulations 1999 has been established to provide protection and safety to Tenants.
+This Regulation states that if any term or condition in the deal is considered unfair, it will be entirely unenforceable for the Tenant.

-When the terms are are considered Unfair in a Tenancy Agreement?
+When are the terms considered Unfair in a Tenancy Agreement?

-In order to consider a tenancy agreement completely fair, it must meet following needs and requirements:
+To consider a tenancy agreement entirely fair, it must meet the following needs and requirements:

-• All the terms mentioned in the contract should be in easy to understandable language.
+• All the terms mentioned in the contract should be in a language that is easy to understand.

 • All the terms of the agreement must pass the fairness test

-• All the involved parties in the contract must conclude that the agreement is completely fair.
+• The contract’s parties must conclude that the deal is entirely fair.

 Examples of some unfair terms

-If you think that your tenancy agreement consists of unfair terms, then you should contact an experienced legal adviser.
+If you think your tenancy agreement consists of unfair terms, you should contact an experienced legal adviser.

-In order to avail any free legal advice on these matters, you can also consult your local Citizens Advice Bureau.
+To avail of any free legal advice on these matters, you can also consult your local Citizens Advice Bureau.

 Joint Tenancy Agreements